simdipo/Darey.io_devops/LAMP_Stack_Project3/lampstack.md

 ![Exit SQL](LAMPSTACK_IMAGES/vimmodifiedphp.png)

-THis will open a blank file and then the code below is added to validate the php code.
+This will open a blank file and then the code below is added to validate the php code.

 `<?php`